loophp/collection/docs/pages/api.rst

 Asynchronously apply one or more supplied callbacks to every item of a collection and use the return value.

 .. tip:: This operation is best used when multiple callbacks need to be applied.
 If you only want to apply
-        a single callback, ``asyncMap`` should be prefered as it benefits from more specific type hints.
+        a single callback, ``asyncMap`` should be preferred as it benefits from more specific type hints.

 .. warning:: This method requires `amphp/parallel-functions <https://github.com/amphp/parallel-functions>`_ to be installed.